Coronavirus latest: Germany extends social distancing | DW | 26.05.2020

 "We deeply regret the impact that this restructure will have on all our people, but especially those whose jobs may be affected," the company's executive chairman Paul Walsh said, noting that the firings would have "a significant impact on the shape and size of our F1 team."

-Following a 2017 deal to use Renault-supplied engines, McLaren pended the 2019 Formula One season as the fourth-best team behind Mercedes, Ferrari, and Red Bull Racing Honda.
+Following a 2017 deal to use Renault-supplied engines, McLaren finished the 2019 Formula One season fourth in the teams' championship, behind Mercedes, Ferrari, and Red Bull Racing Honda.
+The 2020 season is yet to start.

 14:25 Saudi Arabia will allow mosques to open for Friday prayers, the country's state broadcaster says, over two months after the places of worship were closed to slow down coronavirus spread.
 The country's Ministry of Islamic Affairs has now announced the mosques will be allowed to open 20 minutes before the Friday prayers and would close 20 minutes after they finish.